|

 Radix: Radical Interpretations of and Solutions for Disasters

-Wildfires Disaster Diplomacy
+Wildfire Disaster Diplomacy

 (Suggested by John Anderson.)

-Kadry M. 1997.
+Kadry, M. 1997.
 "Co-operation in the Mediterranean Area in Fire Disasters".
 Annals of Burns and Fire Disasters, vol. X, no. 2, pp. 67-75.

 2 January 2004.
 Ilan Kelman writes:

-Some lessons have emerged from wildfire Disaster Diplomacy, although none have been investigated in detail.
+Some lessons have emerged from wildfire disaster diplomacy, although none have been investigated in detail.
 Other than the most obvious example to date, Southeast Asia Regional Haze, plenty cross-border cooperation occurs in fighting fires in Canada and the U.S.A. and in southern Europe.
 I also believe that Australia at times uses foreign resources.

-Of course, these other examples are not necessarily the direct Disaster Diplomacy we usually consider, because enemy states are not exactly involved.
-They do, though, refer to the wider impacts and characteristics of Disaster Diplomacy in terms of disaster management crossing international borders and the possible implications.
+Of course, these other examples are not necessarily the direct disaster diplomacy we usually consider, because enemy states are not exactly involved.
+They do, though, refer to the wider impacts and characteristics of disaster diplomacy in terms of disaster management crossing international borders and the possible implications.
 For example, when firefighters from different countries work together, does that improve the performance of both through exchange of ideas and techniques?
 Does it lay the groundwork for more efficient cooperation in other disasters, such as the 1998 ice storm or the 2001 World Trade Center collapse?
 Are advantages gained in pre-disaster activities such as preparation, prevention, and mitigation?

 If anyone could provide a list of examples--not necessarily comprehensive, but indicative--where firefighters did cross borders to assist with wildfire, I would be happy to post that here.
 Perhaps examples other than those I have mentioned appear from Africa, South America, eastern Europe, or elsewhere.